 An employer adjusted the recruitment process for a person with a severe stammer by allowing written responses to pre-set interview questions, and a written equivalent of a presentation exercise.
 However, there was held to be a breach of the reasonable adjustment duty.
 The claimant had not been given enough time for the written presentation.
 Also he had not been told how long he had to write the interview answers.

 As regards both face-to-face and remote interviews, the alternative of giving written responses is not limited to cases where the person would be stammering severely.
 Even a person who does not seem to be stammering much may be adapting and limiting what he says to minimise how much he stammers openly, with the result that he fails to show in-depth experiences and examples (above Oral interview: Limited responses and the Wakefield case below).
-Nor are written responses necessarily excluded if the job requires oral skills (see above Assessment of oral skills and again the Wakefield case below).
+Nor are written responses necessarily excluded if the job requires oral skills (see Oral assessments in recruitment and again the Wakefield case below).
 Key questions are whether other adjustments are enough to avoid the individual job applicant being at a substantial (ie more than minor or trivial) disadvantage at the oral interview compared with fluent job applicants, and whether in the circumstances written responses are a reasonable adjustment to allow.

 HM Land Registry v Wakefield, Employment Tribunal and EAT, 2007/2008